[ Printer Friendly Version ] [ Report Abuse ]

 He fidgeted.
 “Yeah, but there’s no point in looking for trouble either, is there?”

 “I agree,” Rasmus said.
-“And you know, she kind of had a point , Rose.
-That wasn’t exactly the greatest class we’ve had since we started Hogwarts, was it?”
+“And you know, she kind of had a point, Rose.
+That wasn’t exactly the greatest class we’ve ever had, was it?”

 “Like Angie said, she was upset.
 She looked exhausted, didn’t you notice?”